darbha-ram/octrans/README.md

 ### Most Cancellations

+API: `ocapi/v1/most/<num>/(am|pm|all)[?[sd=yyyy-mm-dd&]ed=yyyy-mm-dd]`

-To find 8 routes with the most cancellations:
+To find 8 routes with the most cancellations over all time to the present:

 `ocapi/v1/most/8/all`

-To find 6 routes with the most morning cancellations:
+To find 6 routes with the most morning cancellations in September 2018:

-`ocapi/v1/most/6/am`
+`ocapi/v1/most/6/am?sd=2018-09-01&ed=2018-09-30`

-To find 10 routes with the most afternoon cancellations until 31-Dec-18:
+To list all routes by their #afternoon cancellations, from the beginning until 5-Dec-18:

-`ocapi/v1/most/10/pm?ed=2018-12-31`
+`ocapi/v1/most/0/pm?ed=2018-12-05`

 ### Least Cancellations

+API: `ocapi/v1/least/<num>/(am|pm|all)[?[sd=yyyy-mm-dd&]ed=yyyy-mm-dd]`

-To find 5 routes with the least cancellations:
+To find 5 routes with the least afternoon cancellations over all time:

-`ocapi/v1/least/5/all`
+`ocapi/v1/least/5/pm`

-To find 3 routes with the least morning cancellations starting 1-Nov-18:
+To list all routes by their morning cancellations, starting 1-Nov-18 to the present:

-`ocapi/v1/least/3/am?sd=2018-11-01`
+`ocapi/v1/least/0/am?sd=2018-11-01`

+Note, setting `<num>` to zero returns all routes, i.e. `most` and `least` APIs return the same results, although they may be ordered differently.
+The am/pm/all flag and start/end dates work identically for all the APIs, the examples above being different only to illustrate the variety of possible queries.

 ## Dev/Build Environment